gooftroop/treehouse/README.md

 - [body](https://www.npmjs.com/package/koa-body)
 - [compress](https://www.npmjs.com/package/koa-compress)

-Note!
-When adding your app-specific `handlers` and `middleware`, please take some time to understand `koa-router` and the difference between global middleware and route-specific middleware.
+<b>Note!</b> When adding your app-specific `handlers` and `middleware`, please take some time to understand `koa-router` and the difference between global middleware and route-specific middleware.

 ## Details

+The `GraphqQLServer` is an added layer on top of the Treehouse `Server` and sets up `apollo-server 2.0` from the provided schema object using `applyMiddleware`.
+This merely attaches an additional router to the `Koa` app (from the `Server`) to handle `graphql` requests.

 A couple notes of interest: